 These are observation questions, not survey questions.
 Do not send a form.
 Watch the work for sixty days.

 Identify your champion candidate in each function.
-Not every function will have one yet; that is fine, and informative.
+Not every function will have one yet; that’s fine, and informative.
 Where you can name them, get them on your calendar within the week.
-Tell them you have noticed what they are doing.
-Give them three things, in this order: explicit air cover to keep doing it, a small budget to expand it (a better seat tier, an hour of their week officially carved out, a tool they have been wanting), and a public expectation that the rest of the team will adopt their artifacts.
+Tell them you’ve noticed what they’re doing.
+Give them three things, in this order: explicit air cover to keep doing it, a small budget to expand it (a better seat tier, an hour of their week officially carved out, a tool they’ve been wanting), and a public expectation that the rest of the team will adopt their artifacts.

-Where you cannot name a champion candidate in a function, that is your hiring brief.
+Where you can’t name a champion candidate in a function, that’s your hiring brief.
 Not “find someone with AI experience.”
 Find someone who has built things nobody asked for.
 Pull the three interview questions above into the next loop you run for that function, regardless of whether AI is in the JD.

 The rest is execution.